 Essentially, everything in ecommerce boils down to optimising the business based on the future high value customers, and channel strategy is no different.
 It’s every business’ task to optimise their channels based on their unique mix of customers.
 Essentially, a company must know where to acquire which kinds of customers, and have the right kind of strategy for each of the channels in all domains of customer relationship management, be it about acquisition, retention, and customer development activities.

-This blog post is a part of the upcoming Growth Hacker’s Handbook Salesforce edition.
-Pre-order now to receive your copy when it's out!
+This blog post is a part of The Growth Hacker’s Handbook Salesforce edition.
+Download the whole handbook to learn more about growth hacking and Salesforce.